Topazoo/Motion-Tracking/README.md

 ###	Reading Data From a Single Device:
 ```
+	device.read()

-	device.read() or device.read(label=1)
+	device.read(label=1)
 ```
 Reads mouse movements until a keyboard interrupt (CTRL+C) is detected.
 Returns 0 for a successful read and -1 for failure.

 Parameters:
-label: labels the data with the device it was read from.
+*	label: labels the data with the device it was read from.
-       0 - Default.
+-    		0 - Default.
 Data is unlabeled.
-	   1 - Data is labeled.
+-			1 - Data is labeled.

 ### Reading Data From Multiple Devices:
 ```
 	device.read_multiple([devices])
-					or

 	device.read_multiple([devices], label=1)
 ```
 Reads concurrent mouse movements from a list of devices.
 Returns 0 for a successful read and -1 for failure.

 Parameters:
-[devices]: 	A list of USB_Mouse objects connected to
+*	[devices]:	A list of USB_Mouse objects connected to physical devices.
-		   	physical devices.
-label: 		Labels the data with the device it was read from.
+*	label:		Labels the data with the device it was read from.
-       		0 - Default.
+-    			0 - Default.
 Data is unlabeled.
-	   		1 - Data is labeled.
+-	   			1 - Data is labeled.

 ```
+	device.read_all()

-	device.read_all() or device.read_all(label=1)
+	device.read_all(label=1)
 ```
 Reads concurrent mouse movement from all USB_Mouse objects that are connected to a physical device.
 This method may be invoked through any USB_Mouse object (even if it is not connected to a physical device).
 Returns 0 for a successful read and -1 for failure.

 Parameters:
-label: labels the data with the device it was read from.
+*	label: labels the data with the device it was read from.
-       0 - Default.
+-    	0 - Default.
 Data is unlabeled.
-	   1 - Data is labeled.
+-		1 - Data is labeled.

 ###	Releasing the Device:
 ```